hundredblocks/ml-powered-applications/README.md

 - Run `generate_model_text_features` to generate DataFrames with features precomputed

-## Prototype Flask app
+## Running the prototype Flask app

-To run the app, run:
+To run the app, simply navigate to the root of the repository and run:

 `export FLASK_APP=app.py`

+Followed by:

 `flask run `

+The above command should spin up a local web-app you can access at ` http://127.0.0.1:5000/`

+Project structure inspired by the great [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).